The orbital-driven topological phase transition and planar Hall responses in ternary tellurides Weyl semi-metals: Introduction

-The different topological states and chirality mediated transport can be understood by the role of the effective mass of the system of interest.
+The different topological states and chirality mediated transport can be understood by the role of the {{off-diagonal effective mass \cite{PhysRevB.105.205207, PhysRevB.108.235136}}} of the system of interest.
 The Berry curvature contributes to anomalous velocity which is modified by band curvature in addition to the band dispersion.
-For example, WSMs exhibit chiral anomaly-driven transport that depends on the band curvature which is intrinsically related to the effective mass of the quasiparticles near the Weyl nodes.
+For example, WSMs exhibit chiral anomaly-driven transport that depends on the band curvature which is intrinsically related to the effective mass of the quasi particles near the WPs.
 Structural modification leads to mass anisotropy which is found to be responsible for realizing hybrid nodal-line fermion state in transition-metal-tetraphosphide \cite{PhysRevB.108.235136}.
 Interestingly, how this effective mass affects the chirality mediated transport in topological materials has not been investigated yet \cite{PhysRevB.105.205207}.

 In the current study, we investigate the orbital-driven topological phase transition from type-II to hybrid WSM and its effect on the planar Hall transport in ternary tellurides.
-We report two types of topological phase transitions in ternary tellurides, one is mediated by spin-orbit coupling (SOC) and the other one is driven by orbital contribution.
+We report the effect of SOC in ternary tellurides and the topological phase transitions there which are essentially driven by orbital contribution.
 Without SOC, TaIrTe$_4$ appears as type-I WSM which transforms into type-II phase with SOC.
-If we replace Ir by an element from the same insoelectronic group, namely Rh, then the topological phase transition occurs due to d-Rh/Ir orbitals and TaRhTe$_4$ emerges as a hybrid WSM.
-TaRhTe$_4$ is always in hybrid WSM phase independent of SOC.
+If we replace Ir by an element from the same isoelectronic group, namely Rh, then TaRhTe$_4$ emerges as a hybrid WSM which host type-I and type-II WPs simultaneously.
+Note that TaRhTe$_4$ is always in hybrid WSM phase independent of SOC.